 This page will provide you with essential information on education for the children of foreign nationals – both for pre-school children aged 3–6 years (the last year of nursery school is compulsory), and compulsory primary education for children aged 6+ years.
 We will give you the necessary information you need to know about school attendance and about nursery and primary schools.
 Most of Brno nursery and primary schools also provide catering (prices differ slightly in each school).

-Information on education of children – foreigners
+Information on education for children – foreigners

 Provision of education to pupils from other countries in nursery and primary schools is based on the Czech Education Act.
 The language of instruction is Czech in public schools.
-Individual support is provided to children whose mother tongue differs from the language of instruction – e.g. in the framework of subsidy programmes funding adaptation coordinators.

 There are three primary schools in Brno that focus on the education of foreign pupils in the long term – with an emphasis on the teaching of Czech language in cases where there is a low level of knowledge of the language: